cxr00/cxr/cxr/sociomathematics/sociomathematics.md

 ## The Historian <a name="historian"></a>

 Designated as 9, Historians are the other imperative member of a sociomathematical team besides colloquialist.
 Like the colloquialist, they may and often do fill any role at any given time for purposes of achieving their primary goal: synthesis of the themes of the team's indications into a **reification**.

+## Socioarithmetic <a name="socioarithmetic"></a>

+Sociomathematical teams are altered by performing mathematical operations outlined by `clq.py`.
+Teams can be transformed via *inclusion*, *reduction*, *isolation*, and *rejection*.
+See [clq.md](./readme/clq.md) for a description of the technical process. **Socioarithmetic and sociomathematical strings also serve to describe individuals afflicted with dissociative disorders such as DID and OSDD, regardless of colloquiality.**

 ## Abbreviations <a name="abbreviations"></a>